 Public Jetty, South Street, Emsworth, West Sussex PO20 7AW www.conservancy.co.uk

-Spring is on the way and on a sunny day, a trip on a solar-powered catamaran on Chichester Harbour is hard to beat.
+On a sunny day, a trip on a quiet, solar-powered catamaran on Chichester Harbour’s Area of Outstanding Beauty is hard to beat.
 There are accessible toilets on the harbour and the boat is wheelchair accessible.
 One carer goes free with a Compass Card holder.

 Interactive Room at Littlehampton Swimming Pool and Leisure Centre